andresmdg/apirest/README.md

 ### 3. Create User

 **POST /users**
-Add a new user to the collection.
+Adds a new user to the collection.

 ```bash
 curl -X POST http://localhost:3001/users \